The second week of the newest semester was dedicated to medical blogging. Here is the summary of my presentations.

-- Definition of blog, post, trackback, pingback, comment, tag.
+- Definition of blog, post, trackback, pingback (difference between them), comment, tag.

 - First blog: Jorn Barger, 1997